kazuho/draft-kazuho-httpbis-selftrace/draft-kazuho-httpbis-selftrace.md

 To address this attack, reverse proxies that forward HTTP requests to multiple origins belonging to different entities MUST do one of the following:

-* serve self trace from an origin maintained by the operator of the reverse proxy,
+* serve self trace only from an origin maintained by the operator of the reverse proxy,

 * serve self-trace only when requests for one origin is inflight on a given